-- C. In all buffer yards, the exterior width beyond the vegetative screen shall be planted with grass, seed, sod, or ground cover. - D. All buffer yards shall include a fence or a dense screen planting of trees, shrubs, or other plant materials or both, to the full length of the lot line to serve as a barrier to visibility, air borne particles, glare or noise.
+- E. All buffer yards shall include a fence or a dense screen planting of trees, shrubs, or other plant materials or both, to the full length of the lot line to serve as a barrier to visibility, air borne particles, glare or noise.
 Such screen planting shall meet the following requirements. - 1.
 Vegetative screening shall comply with Standard Details M52, M53 or M54, or other applicable Standard Details, depending on the buffer width.
-At the time of the planting the vegetation shall be at least four (4) feet in height. - 2.
-It will be the responsibility of the landowner to replace any trees that die and shall be so noted on the site plan.
+At the time of the planting the vegetation shall be at least six (6) feet in height.7, 23, 27, 28